10 group activities for kids to practice and play outside of their counseling appointments

 Have your children create a story either on paper or orally.
 For an oral story, have the children stand in a line.
 Whoever you point to begins the story.
 Encourage creative thinking and imagination.
 Then, randomly point to a new child, who must continue the story using the last sentence of the person before them.
 Continue until all children have a chance to participate.

-If you have more time, assign some students to act as authors and others, illustrators.
-Let the students or together to come up with a story idea, and then get to work on writing and drawing an actual short story.
+If you have more time, assign some students to act as authors and others as illustrators.
+Let the students come up with a story idea, and then get to work on writing and drawing an actual short story.

 10. Who is missing?

 This game works better with a large group, such as a classroom or sports team.
 Have all children close their eyes and instruct one to leave the room (or hang out in a hidden area).
 Then, ask the remaining students to identify who left the room.
 This is a great game for children who act out when they are seeking attention.
 Once someone wins, start over with a new missing person.

 You’re busy coming up with group activities for kids that you can share with the parents who come through your practice, so let us do the heavy lifting for you.
 SimplePractice has solutions to help you run the counseling practice you dreamed you’d open way back in grad school.
 Try us today (free!) for 30 days.